-The mathematics requirement for economics majors is Math 140 or 150.
+$^2\,\,$ The mathematics requirement for economics majors is Math 140 or 150.

-Two semesters (generally 8 semester hours) of a foreign language are required for all Liberal Arts students.
-Four of these hours may be used for GEC credit.

-Part of economics major requirement.
-Economics 214 also satisfies part of GEB requirements.

-Elective hours should be used to explore areas of interest or to arrange a program that will meet specific career objectives.
+- Two semesters (generally 8 semester hours) of a foreign language are required for all Liberal Arts students. - Part of economics major requirement.
+Economics 240 also satisfies a social science requirement.
+MATH 113 recommended before ECON 240 and 241. - 5 Elective hours should be used to explore areas of interest or to arrange a program that will meet specific career objectives.
 For example, students planning careers in business or government might take elective courses in accounting and other business subjects and in computer science.
-Those considering graduate study in economics are encouraged to take several courses in mathematics.
+Those considering graduate study in economics are encouraged to take several courses in mathematics. - 6 College of Liberal Arts requires one science with lab in addition to the university core curriculum science requirements.